Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
 This notice will explain how to access your online renewal application in DELPROS, our online portal.
 To complete the online renewal application, you must log in to your account, answer questions, and use a credit card to pay your renewal fee.

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+All notices about professional licenses, such as renewal and audit notices, are sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

-If you do not complete renewal before the expiration date, your license will lapse.
+If you do not complete renewal before the expiration date, your license will expire.
 It is illegal to practice in Delaware while your license is lapsed.

-You may file a late renewal application up to 60 days after the expiration date.
+You may file a late renewal application up to 60 days after the expiration date in DELPROS.
 You must pay a late fee in addition to the renewal fee.
 Even though you can file a late renewal application, it is illegal to practice until the license is actually renewed.
 The late period is not a “grace period”.

 If you fail to renew by the end of the 60-day period, your license will terminate.
-To resume practicing in Delaware after termination, you must reapply for licensure.
-See Section 3.1 of the Rules and Regulations for the CE and other requirements.
+To resume practicing in Delaware after termination, you must reapply for licensure in DELPROS as a new applicant.
+See Section 3.1 of the Rules and Regulations for the CE and other renewal/reapplying requirements.